 Show the lifestyle behind the brand

 Alternate product photos with lifestyle images that speak to your target audience, and reinforces your brand as a whole.
 This could be behind-the-scenes snaps, inspiring or aspirational photos or well-curated quotes.
-Even if these photos don't include your products or logo, they will build on how users view your brand and mentally tie it to the particular lifestyle.
+Even if these photos don't include your products or logo, they will build on how users view your brand and mentally tie it to a particular lifestyle.

-For example, a swimwear brand aimed at 18-24 year old women might include photos of the beach, sunsets, and happy, tanned beach-goers which will then enhance the impact of posts showing the products themselves, whilst establishing the brand as related to these things.
+For example, a swimwear brand aimed at 18-24-year-old women might include photos of the beach, sunsets, and happy, tanned beach-goers which will then enhance the impact of posts showing the products themselves, whilst establishing the brand as related to these things.

 Be authentic (but curated)

 Instagram has only recently become a popular platform for brands, so users tend to favour authentic, timely content over a stream of polished advertisements.
 Show the personality behind your brand and the process behind your products to really connect with your audience.
-These posts don't have to be as polished or targeted as your more marketing posts, but try to maintain a high level of quality as much as possible and ensure that everything you share is reinforcing your brand identity.
+These posts don't have to be as polished or targeted as your more marketing posts but try to maintain a high level of quality as much as possible and ensure that everything you share is reinforcing your brand identity.

 Post regularly and consistently